pixelvirus/reddit/monitor/README.md

 Submission Monitor Bot
 ======================
-Looks for specified keyword(s) in a subreddit and sends messages to someone's inbox.
+Looks for specified keyword(s) in a subreddit's hot posts' title and text and notifies someone through inbox.

 ---